New Affiliate – Vegan Animal Shelter

 Any contribution in cash, kind, advocacy or just coming to our farm to volunteer is appreciated.

 Only Vegan Food Is provided to our animals

-Sponsoring one of Food for Life Global’s sheltered animals at the Paramatma Animal Shelter in South America means you agree to help with the animal’s livelihood.
+Sponsoring one of Food for Life Global’s sheltered animals at the Julianas Animal Sanctuary in South America means you agree to help with the animal’s livelihood.
 For as little as $10 a month you can support maintaining fences, planting grass, cover vet expenses, and provide food and care for that animal.

 There are only two human carers for these lovely animals and both of them are volunteers!
 Taking care of 34 animals is time consuming work.
 These innocent animals need your support!

 Your monthly pledge will guarantee them a happy and care-free life.

 Gita is 6 years old.
 We rescued her when she was 1.
 Unfortunately, she was tortured with electroshocks to make her obedient, so she now has a rebellious nature and does what she pleases.
 When people go to visit her, she hides behind the trees and believes that no one is seeing her.
 When we take her to the barn, however, she gets happy and dances around.
 She can jump very high and so we have to build very high fences to keep her safe.